ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 }
 ```

-The config.go file will contain the packages init function.
+The config.go file will contain the package's init function.
 The init function is called when the package is initialized, or when the package is first imported.
-It will call the readConfig function, and the returned pointer to the global Config variable:
+It will call the readConfig function and assign the returned pointer to the global Config variable:

 ```go
 package config